Tiana Jaber: Wellington Phoenix and Sydney Olympic

 In December 2023, Jaber signed with Wellington Phoenix as an injury replacement for Marisa van der Meer for the remainder of the 2023–24 A-League Women season.

 She joined Sydney Olympic for the 2024 NPL NSW campaign, before re-signing with the Phoenix in July 2024 on a full-season contract.
 On 23 June 2025, Jaber signed a two-year contract with Wellington Phoenix.

+On 14 July 2026, it was announced that Jaber had left the club on mutual consent; she played 39 games in two-and-a-half seasons with the Phoenix.

+Return to Western Sydney Wanderers

+On 4 August 2026, Western Sydney Wanderers announced the return of Jaber on a one-year deal ahead of the 2026–27 A-League Women season.

 International career

+Jaber (number 4) for Lebanon in a match against Iran in 2026.

 Born in Australia, Jaber was eligible to represent Australia through birth, Lebanon through her father, and Italy through her mother.

 In July 2024, she accepted a call-up to a training camp with the Lebanon national team.
 She made her international debut on 20 February 2025, starting in a friendly tournament match against Nepal, which Lebanon lost 1–0.

 Style of play

-Jaber is a versatile defender capable of playing both centrally, in a back four or back three, and as a full-back.
+Jaber is a defender that plays both centrally, in a back four or back three, and as a full-back.
 She is particularly noted for her speed.